nukehub-dev/nukehub.org/manual/code_of_conduct.md

 ## Reporting

-If you witness or experience behavior that violates this Code of Conduct, please contact the [Admin](mailto:admin@nukehub.org).
+If you witness or experience behavior that violates this Code of Conduct, please contact us at [admin@nukehub.org](mailto:admin@nukehub.org).
 All reports will be kept confidential.

 ## Attribution